 West Elm Marble Knot Object

 I love a good sculptural moment on a coffee table, and this is one of my favorites.
 Perfect for a stack of books, in a tray, or on its own, you can definitely use your own creativity to find a spot for this one.
 The dark colors would make it perfect for a home office, library, or a moodier room, as well.

 West Elm Wooden Link Object

 Again, small sculptures like this are perfect for coffee tables—this one is super unique.
 The light wood is such a gorgeous color and brings some warmth to the table.

-This is another unique tray that is functional and beautiful.
-Great for layering, this would be a nice level to employ in the Triangle Method.
-Fill it with beads or leave it empty, it’s just as gorgeous on its own.
+A tray trio that’s simultaneously functional and beautiful.
+Great for layering, this would be a nice set to employ in the Triangle Method.
+Fill with beads or leave empty, these trays are just as gorgeous on their own.

 West Elm Oversized Metal Candle